Whip It (film): Theatrical release

 Whip It was theatrically released on October 2, 2009 in the United States.
 Fox Searchlight Pictures distributed the film to 1,721 screens in the United States.

 Premiere

 The world premiere of the film was held at the 2009 Toronto International Film Festival in Toronto, Ontario, Canada.
 The majority of the film's main cast attended the premiere.
-As part of the festivities, members of local league Toronto Roller Derby held an exhibition bout at Yonge Dundas Square in downtown Toronto.
+As part of the festivities, members of local league Toronto Roller Derby held an exhibition bout at Yonge-Dundas Square (now Sankofa Square) in downtown Toronto.
 Toronto Roller Derby skaters, like those in other cities with major roller derby leagues, also helped promote the film in advance of the screening by wearing costumes from the film and skating around town and performing stunts while handing out flyers and giveaway items.
 Toronto Roller Derby credits their luck in being able to skate at the festival for helping expand their fanbase as well as their skater rosters.